needle-mirror/com.unity.entities/Documentation~/gp_overview.md

 ## Generated Authoring Components

+### With IComponentData
 Unity can automatically generate authoring components for simple [IComponentData](xref:Unity.Entities.IComponentData) components.
-Generating an autjoring component allows you to add an IComponentData directly to a GameObject in a scene within the Unity Editor.
+Generating an authoring component allows you to add an IComponentData directly to a GameObject in a scene within the Unity Editor.
 You can then set the initial values for the component using the Inspector window.

  To do this, add the `[GenerateAuthoringComponent]` attribute to your component definition.
 Unity automatically generates a MonoBehaviour for you that contains the public fields of your component and provides a Conversion method that converts those fields over into runtime component data.